-Georgie Friedman, the Department of Neighborhood Development, and Parks and Recreation Department will work with constituents to explore new uses for neglected space in the city.
+Georgie Friedman, the Department of Neighborhood Development, and Parks and Recreation Department worked with constituents to explore new uses for neglected space in the city.

 Georgie Friedman is an interdisciplinary artist whose projects include large-scale video installations, single and multi-channel videos, and several photographic series.
 The City of Boston has many foreclosed, in-limbo or vacant properties, such as lots and buildings.
 Boston's Department of Neighborhood Development wants to revitalize these properties through its Main Streets business district program and by transferring the properties to the Parks and Recreation Department.
 Via the Boston AIR program, Ms. Friedman’s project creates a bridge between municipal government and community organizations interested in improving their neighborhoods with public art.